Swedish Air Force weapons

-This is a list of weapons used by the Swedish Air Force.

 Designating a weapon

-Most weapons were designated by an m/xx number, the digits normally being the last two digits of the weapon's year of introduction to service.
+Most weapons were designated by an abbreviation prefix followed by a model designation of m/xx, the digits normally being the last two digits of the weapon's year of introduction to service.
 Missiles were designated with two digits after the "Rb" designation, which is short for "Robot", the Swedish word for missile.

 With air-to-air missiles odd numbers indicated radar seekers like the Rb 71 or Sky Flash, even numbers indicate IR seekers like the Rb 98 or IRIS-T off-boresight air-to-air missile.

 The abbreviations used for some weapons are derived from the type of weapon, arak being short for "attack rocket", and akan being short for "automatic cannon".

+Abbreviations

+Swedish materiel abbreviations are used widely in the Swedish armed forces.